Alexander Kingston-Splatt

 His recent and notable work includes:

-- X v Y [2024] (ongoing).
-Alex is acting for a company in a claim against its former solicitors for the negligent preparation and advice in connection with a void share buyback agreement.
+- X v Y [2024].
+Alex acted (as sole counsel) for a company in its claim against its former solicitors for the negligent preparation and advice in connection with a void share buyback agreement.

-- X v Y [2022] (ongoing).
-Alex acts for a claimant against his former solicitors (now in liquidation) for the negligent conduct of proceedings brought against the client for his removal as executor of his late brother’s estate.
+- X v Y [2022].
+Alex acted (as sole counsel) for a claimant against his former solicitors (now in liquidation) for the negligent conduct of proceedings brought against the client for his removal as executor of his late brother’s estate.
 Instructed by Druces LLP.

 - X v Y [2022] (ongoing).
-Alex acts for a property company in a claim against its insurance brokers for having obtained a policy of insurance against the wrong property.
-The premises owned by the client were destroyed in an arson.
-The client claims c.£400,000 for the reinstatement of the property.
-Instructed by Forbes Hall LLP.
+Alex acts for a property company in a claim against its insurance brokers for having obtained a policy of insurance against the wrong property, when premises owned by the client were destroyed in an arson.
+The client claims for the reinstatement of the property.
+Instructed by Dickens Shiebert Limited.

 - X v Y [2021].
 Alex acted for a property investor in a claim arising out of a conveyancer’s negligent advice as to the scope and application of a series of restrictive covenants and easements affecting a plot of development land.
 Instructed by Goodman Derrick LLP.